semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 ## Pipeline settings {#settings}

-Pipeline settings will be applied to all jobs contained.
+Pipeline settings are applied to all jobs it contains.
 You can change pipeline settings with the editor or directly in the YAML.

 <Tabs groupId="jobs">
   <TabItem value="editor" label="Editor">